aekari/JS-Exercise/README.md

 # JavaScript Examples

-This project contains examples of basic Javascript examples for reference.
+This project contains examples of basic JavaScript examples for reference.

 ![](https://i.imgur.com/A4xHfjS.png)